 Staff

-Sharon Schmeling, Executive Director
+Katie Scott, Executive Director

-Abigail Pavela, WCRIS Associate Director / Wisconsin Private School Ombudsman
+Abigail Pavela, Wisconsin Private School Ombudsman

 Before becoming Associate Director, Abbie served as WCRIS Communications and Outreach Coordinator and later Project Manager when she first began her Ombudsman duties.
 She ran the WCRIS annual administrator and teacher professional development conferences, helped update the Legal Handbook, ran the WCRIS website and provided outreach to schools on federal Title programs, among many other things.